brycewoodland/2024-03Fall-CSE474-CMLib-bryce.woodland/ChatterBox_SQAP_v1.0.md

 ## 1. Introduction

-This Software Quality Assurance Plan (SQAP) outlines the quality assurance processes and strategies for the [Your Project Name], which is a [brief description of the project, e.g., a web-based application for managing inventory].
+This Software Quality Assurance Plan (SQAP) outlines the quality assurance processes and strategies for ChatterBox Inc., which is a web-based application for managing inventory.

+### 1.1 Purpose
 The purpose of this document is to define the quality standards and practices to ensure the delivery of high-quality software.

-The project aims to enhance operational efficiency and improve user experience.
+### 1.2 Scope
 This SQAP will serve as a guiding document for all quality assurance activities throughout the project lifecycle.

 ## 2. Definitions